API Keys

 Personal API keys - Cloud agent runs authenticate as you.
 These runs can use your personal base credits before drawing from team add-on credits, just like running an agent from the Warp app or triggering one via Slack or Linear.

 Team API keys - Cloud agent runs are not tied to any individual user.
-These runs can only draw from your team's pool of add-on credits—they cannot use any individual's base credits.
+These runs can only draw from your team's pool of add-on credits.
+They cannot use any individual's base credits.
+When team GitHub authorization is configured, team key runs can also clone repositories and open pull requests using the Oz by Warp GitHub App.

 Team API keys are useful for fully automated workflows, CI/CD pipelines, and scheduled tasks where no specific user context is needed.
 For billing details, see Access, Billing, and Identity Permissions.